mrptsai/201-vm-vsts-agent/README.md

  * Creates 1 Nic for the Virtual Machine
  * Creates 1 Virtual Machine with OS Disk with Windows 2016 including Visual Studio Enterprise 2017.
  * Installs and configures upto 4 VSTS agents
- * Installs named versions of modules
+ * Installs modules and packages from dedicated Nuget Repositories like MyGet.

 ## Usage